 What is hyperemesis gravidarum?

 Hyperemesis gravidarum, or HG, is an uncommon condition that is much more severe than normal pregnancy sickness.
 It is severe form of nausea and vomiting in pregnancy, also known as NVP.

-It can be so severe that a woman becomes dehydrated, loses weight and may have to be admitted to hospital and put on a saline drip under specialist care.
+It can be so severe that a woman becomes dehydrated, loses weight and may have to be admitted to hospital and treated with intravenous fluids under specialist care.